Noise monitoring

 If you are unsure of what thresholds to use to properly monitor your property, here are some good starting references.

-We recommend a threshold of around 75 dB and a duration of 10 minutes to start with.
-It's always good to "try out" the thresholds at the property, by playing music for around 15 minutes.
-This will give you a good insight into what's too loud for your specific property.
-This will also give you the chance to see how the event flow looks like and how this transfers into the noise graph.
+To get a feeling for how loud 75 dB is, try playing music at the property for around 15 minutes.
+This gives you insight into what is too loud for your property, allows you to see what the event flow looks like, and how this transfers into the noise graph.

-You also have the option to have a lower threshold for quiet hours.
-You yourself can choose the timeframe and what specific dB level you want.
+You also have the option to have a lower threshold during nighttime.
+You choose the timeframe and the threshold level you want.

 Tamper detection

-If a sensor is removed from the magnetic plate, you will receive a notification letting you know about the event.
-This will give you peace of mind, knowing that if the equipment is tampered with, you will know right away.
+If a sensor is removed from the magnetic plate, you will receive a notification about the event.
+This will give you peace of mind, knowing that if the equipment is tampered with, you will know immediately.

 Crowd detect

-Disclaimer: Crowd detect is not currently supported on Minut Gen 3 sensors installed Outside
+Crowd detect is not currently supported on Minut Gen 3 sensors installed Outside.

 Many properties have an occupancy limit that is hard to keep an eye on without being at the property.
 With the Crowd detect feature, you can easily monitor the occupancy levels in your properties.